01-edu/public/subjects/user-experience/piscine-ux/athlete-keep-hydrated/README.md

 Now, let’s find creative solutions!

-Find 3 friends outside of the program and run a quick ideation session (20 minutes).
+Find 3 friends and run a quick ideation session (20 minutes).

 - What you need for an in-person ideation workshop: